Frequently Asked Questions About Anal Cancer

 A: Cancer research should give you hope.
 Researchers around the world are learning more about what causes anal cancer and are looking for ways to prevent and treat it.

 Vaccines for HPV are now available.
 While they were developed to help prevent cervical cancer, they might be able to prevent anal cancer as well.
-New drug treatments for people with HIV will help delay a weakened immune system for several years.
-Doctors are also studying new ways to test for anal cancer in its early stages before it has spread.
+New medicine treatments for people with human immunodeficiency virus (HIV) will help delay a weakened immune system for several years.
+Experts are also studying new ways to test for anal cancer in its early stages before it has spread.

 Researchers are also studying new treatments for anal cancer.
 Radiosensitizing agents may make radiation work better.
-They are being studied in combination with chemotherapy and radiation in clinical trials.
+They are being studied with chemo and radiation in clinical trials.

 Q: What should I know about clinical trials for anal cancer?

 A: Clinical trials test new kinds of cancer treatments.
 You may also hear them called clinical studies.
-Doctors use clinical trials to learn how well new treatments work and what their side effects are.
+Healthcare providers use clinical trials to learn how well new treatments work and what their side effects are.
 Promising treatments are ones that work better or have fewer side effects than the current ones.
-People who join these trials get to use treatments before the FDA approves them for the public.
+People who join these trials get to use treatments before the U.S. Food and Drug Administration (FDA) approves them for the public.
 People who join trials also help researchers learn more about cancer and help future people with cancer.